Chapter 5.2 – Roll-on/Roll-off (RoRo)

 Pure Car Carrier (PCC).
 A specialized RoRo vessel primarily using fixed decks to park and transport cars.

 The capacity of PCTCs and PCCs is measured in “car equivalent units” (CEUs), which helps gauge the maximum number of standard-sized cars they can carry.
-Before the advent of PCTCs and PCCs, conventional cranes were used to load and discharge new cars one by one, proving to be time-consuming and labor-intensive and prone to damage.
-The first dedicated car carriers emerged in the mid-1960s using simple ramps to drive cars on and off the handful levels of car decks.
+Before the advent of PCTCs and PCCs, conventional cranes were used to load and discharge new cars one by one, proving to be time-consuming labor-intensive, and prone to damage.
+The first dedicated car carriers emerged in the mid-1960s, using simple ramps to drive cars on and off the handful levels of car decks.
 These early PCCs had a capacity of around 1,000 CEU.
-By the early 1970s, PCCs with a capacity of about 2000 CEU entered the market capable of loading 250 cars per hour.
-Since then, PCTC and PCCs have grown in size to benefit the most from economies of scale in ship size.
+By the early 1970s, PCCs with a capacity of about 2,000 CEU entered the market capable of loading 250 cars per hour.
+Since then, PCTCs and PCCs have grown in size to benefit the most from economies of scale in ship size.

 The length of the largest RoRo vessels currently in operation reaches 200m.
 In the coming years, even longer PCTCs will enter the market.
-For example, Wallenius Wilhelmsen has ships of 11,700 CEU on order, with deliveries starting in late 2027.
-These ‘Shaper+’ Class vessels count 14 decks and measure 238m length overall (LOA) with a beam of 40m.
+For example, Wallenius Wilhelmsen has ships of 11,700 CEU on order, via newbuilds or existing orders upscaled, with deliveries starting in late 2027.
+These ‘Shaper+’ Class vessels count 14 decks and measure 238m in length overall (LOA) with a beam of 40m.
 The ‘Shaper+’ class is an adaptation of the original ‘Shaper’ Class with a unit capacity of 9,300 CEU (12 decks; 228m LOA and a beam of 38m; first deliveries in 2026).

 PCTCs and PCCs are commonly used by automotive manufacturers and shipping companies to move large quantities of vehicles across oceans and between major ports.
 PCTCs are integral to the global automotive supply chain, linking major vehicle manufacturing hubs in Japan, South Korea, Europe, China, and the United States to consumer markets worldwide.
 Global Shipping companies such as Wallenius Wilhelmsen, MOL, Höegh Autoliners, and NYK Line operate large PCTC fleets to support the global automotive industry.
 The nationality of the largest PCTC fleets tends to correspond to countries with substantial car exports, such as Germany, Japan, and South Korea.
 Further, some car manufacturers, such as the Chinese Build Your Dreams (BYD), are developing their own dedicated PCTC fleet.